gospel-desk/www.logstown.com/2024/i-believe-in-the-church/index.md

 possible.
 This is a weighty tension for me, between togetherness and distinctiveness.

-Addressing myself to the brethren (forgive me, non-Orthodox friends): given that we are the Church, is Fr.
+Addressing myself to the brethren (forgive me, non-Orthodox friends)—given that we _are_ the Church:

+- Is Fr.
 Tom the pastor of the 150 souls in St. Nicholas parish, or the 150,000 souls living within the neighborhoods of Pittsburgh from which we draw?
-Is Archbishop Melchisidek the bishop of 5,000 people on the diocesan rolls, or an apostle of Christ to 5,000,000 within his diocesan territory?
-Is Metropolitan Tikhon shepherding 85,000 adherents, or laboring in a field of 500,000,000, white for harvest?
-The answer is both, and in this I feel a creative tension, an energizing opportunity.
+- Is Archbishop Melchisidek the bishop of 5,000 people on the diocesan rolls, or an apostle of Christ to 5,000,000 within his diocesan territory?
+- Is Metropolitan Tikhon shepherding 85,000 adherents, or laboring in a field of 500,000,000, white for harvest?

+At every level, the answer is both, and in this I feel a creative tension, an energizing opportunity.
 It doesn’t take much salt to season, or much yeast to leaven.
 How can we as the Church continually engage more fully in the Great Commission?

 ### The Really Hard Parts